wvenialbo/CVIP-Operator/docs/examples.md

 # Examples of use

+## Preliminaries

-For creating a matrix/image operator, you just create a class implementing the `:::cpp i_operator_predicate` interface defined in `:::cpp core/i_operator.hpp`, you even do not need to derive your class from it.
-In the `:::cpp do_apply` member function you implement your operation logic or, if it is a complex algorithm, use that member as the entry point to your algorithm.
+For creating an image operator, you define a class that implements the `:::cpp i_operator_predicate` interface defined in `cvip/i_operator.hpp`{.file}, you donʼt even need to derive your class from it, just declare the override[^1] for the `:::cpp i_operator_predicate::do_apply()` member function and, eventually, instrument your operation logic inside it or, in case of a complex process, use `:::cpp do_apply()` as the entry point to your algorithm.

+[^1]: Actually, you do not override it since it is a pure virtual member
+    function.

 !!! hint "Note"

-    You do not need to implement the `:::cpp i_operator` nor derive a class from `:::cpp base_operator<T>` or `:::cpp basic_operator<T>` template classes, unless you want to extend the operator functionality.

-In the operator predicate you just created, you may encapsulate any existing OpenCV method, or implement your own operation algorithm.
+    In the operator predicate you created, you may encapsulate any existing OpenCV method, as shown in the examples below, or implement your own image processing algorithm.

+If your algorithm does require initialisation parameters, you will also define the constructors taking the arguments to initialise your predicate object and, if your operator needs the ability to be reconfigured later, it should provide a method overriding the `:::cpp i_operator_predicate::reset()` member function.

+It is not necessary to define an operator class implementing the `:::cpp i_operator` interface, defined in `cvip/i_operator.hpp`{.file}, unless you want to extend the basic functionalities already existing.
+The library provides the `:::cpp basic_operator<*>` class template defined in `cvip/operator.hpp`{.file}, that takes a predicate type name `:::cpp T` to instance an operator template class `:::cpp basic_operator<T>` implementing the algorithm defined in `:::cpp T::do_apply()`.

+To extend the functionality of operator objects, you either implement `:::cpp i_operator` from scratch or derive your class or class template from `:::cpp basic_operator<*>` or its base, `:::cpp base_operator<*>`, also defined in `cvip/i_operator.hpp`{.file}.
+Refer to the API documentation for details on those interfaces and class templates.

 ## Creating an image transform operator

-To illustrate this, letʼs define an image color/intensity inverter operator.
+To illustrate this, letʼs define an image colour/intensity inverter operator.

 First, we define our predicate class: